 While many people are prescribed these substances in order to regulate health, benzodiazepines and opioids remain very present in the illicit drug world.
 Similar to heroin or cocaine, individuals can easily purchase Xanax, Oxycontin off the streets without having any formal knowledge of their dangerous interaction.
 The following graph depicts the past decade’s surge in overdose fatalities that involve an opioid and benzodiazepine combination.

 Benzodiazepines and opioids are both highly addictive and life-threatening when abused on their own and, especially, when combined.
 It is extremely important to seek help immediately if you or a loved one is struggling with any prescription drug addiction.

-At Asheville Recovery Center, treatment specialists have developed a unique, hybrid model of treatment which combines a traditional 12-step program with holistic rehabilitation.
-A multitude of services, programs, and therapies are offered, including the Partial Hospitalization Program, Residential-style treatment, outpatient rehabilitation, and more.
+At Asheville Recovery Center, one of the premier drug and alcohol treatment centers in North Carolina, treatment specialists have developed a unique, hybrid model of treatment which combines a traditional 12-step program with holistic rehabilitation.
+A multitude of services, programs, and therapies are offered, including the Partial Hospitalization Program, intensive outpatient rehabilitation, and more.